tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/stacked-did.md

 The authors provide functions to apply their framework easily in both Stata and R. For detailed guidance, you can refer to [their tutorial with code examples](https://rawcdn.githack.com/hollina/stacked-did-weights/18a5e1155506cbd754b78f9cef549ac96aef888b/stacked-example-r-and-stata.html#load-the-data).
 As an example, they analyze the impact of the ACA (*Affordable Care Act*) Medicaid expansion on uninsurance rates in the United States, leveraging the staggered adoption of the treatment by states over different years.

-In this section, we will guide you through the key steps of the analysis, replicating [the tutorial](https://rawcdn.githack.com/hollina/stacked-did-weights/18a5e1155506cbd754b78f9cef549ac96aef888b/stacked-example-r-and-stata.html#load-the-data) and providing some additional tips.
+In this section, we will guide you through the key steps of the analysis, replicating the tutorial and providing some additional tips.

 1. Load the data

 First, download the CSV dataset from [Alex Hollingworth's GitHub page](https://github.com/hollina/stacked-did-weights/tree/main/data) and save it to your computer.
-You can then load the data locally as shown in the [tutorial code](https://rawcdn.githack.com/hollina/stacked-did-weights/18a5e1155506cbd754b78f9cef549ac96aef888b/stacked-example-r-and-stata.html#load-the-data), adjusting the code to your local path.
+You can then load the data locally, adjusting the code to your local path.

 Here are the first 5 rows of the `dtc` dataset: